Flank/flank-dashboard/metrics/web/docs/02_presentation_layer_architecture.md

 ### The main principles of the view model
 > Explain what the `view model` is.

 A `view model` is a class that implements the humble object pattern and used for data transfer from the presenter to the view.
+The view model should lay under the `module_name/presentation/view_model` package.

 > Explain a difference between a `view model` and an `entity`.

-Unlike an `entity`, which can contain the critical business rules and business data, a `view model` should store only the view-ready data that will be displayed on the view.
+Unlike an `entity`, which can contain the critical business rules and business data, a `view model` should store only the view-ready data displayed on the UI.

 > Explain the main parts of the `view model`.